 Benjamin Miller Lab

-Development of Silicon Nitride Photonic Microring Resonator Arrays as a Biosensing Platform for Multiplex Setection of Biologically Relevant Protein Targets
+Research Interest: Integration of Silicon Nitride Photonic Microring Resonators for Sensing and Spectrometry to Detect Biologically Relevant Protein Targets

 Chapin Cavender, M.S.

-Elucidating the Role of UL26 in Human Cytomegalovirus Infection and Proliferation
+Research Interest: Elucidating the Role of Viral Tegument Protein UL26 in Human Cytomegalovirus Infection

 Meemanage De Zoysa, M.S.